mpv-player/mpv/DOCS/man/mpv.rst

 - if you manually use ``--player-operation-mode=pseudo-gui`` on the command line

-This mode applies options from the builtin profile ``builtin-pseudo-gui``, but only if these haven't been set in the user's config file or on the command line.
+This mode applies options from the builtin profile ``builtin-pseudo-gui``, but only if these haven't been set in the user's config file or on the command line, which is the main difference to using ``--profile=builtin-pseudo-gui``.

-Also, for compatibility with the old pseudo-gui behavior, the options in the ``pseudo-gui`` profile are applied unconditionally.
-In addition, the profile makes sure to enable the pseudo-GUI mode, so that ``--profile=pseudo-gui`` works like in older mpv releases.
-The profiles are currently defined as follows:
+The profile is currently defined as follows:

 ::